P149793-LITAORUI/DATA-MANAGEMENT/README.md

   ![Wine Tax Distribution](picture4.png)
   Large wineries are the main source of wine tax, but their revenue is decreasing year by year; taxes on high-alcohol and sparkling wines are also on a downward trend; the tax contribution of small wineries is small and unstable.
 ## 4.Data Prediction and Analysis
+### Prophet Model
+  Prophet is a time series forecasting tool open sourced by Facebook (now Meta), based on the additive model, designed to process time series data with seasonality (seasonality, cyclicality), holiday effects, and trend changes.
+It is robust to outliers and does not require complex data preprocessing.
+It is suitable for business scenarios (such as sales forecasting, user growth, resource requirements, etc.), especially for medium-frequency data (such as daily, weekly, and monthly data).
+### Visualization and Prediction Results
   ![Alcoholic Beverages Tax Revenue with Forecast](picture5.png)
   ![Result](picture6.png)
   The prophet model is used to predict the total tax revenue from March to December 2025.
 By analyzing the pictures, it is found that the tax revenue fluctuates greatly and there is no obvious stable trend, indicating that future tax revenue is affected by many uncertain factors and has high volatility and unpredictability.
 ## 5.Conclusion
+### Overall Tax Trend Analysis
+  Tax revenue in 2020 was slightly lower than in other years, possibly due to the impact of the 2019 coronavirus pandemic.
+Overall tax fluctuations from 2021 to 2024 are minimal.
+### Tax Analysis by Category
+  Malt Beverages account for about 10% to 17%.
+Cider accounts for about 0.2%.
+Wines account for about 12% to 16%.
+Distilled Spirits account for about 66% to 76%.
+And the proportion of Distilled Spirits is on the rise.
+### Suggestion
+  Combine demographic or sales channel data to explore the underlying reasons for tax fluctuations.
+Launch promotions during the low tax periods to balance revenue throughout the year.
+Strengthen supervision of high-growth categories while supporting small-scale wineries.